 As a beginner, it is probably easiest to go with a worsted (medium-4), cheap, acrylic or wool blend yarn.
 This medium weight yarn is easier to handle at first until you become more nimble with your fingers and a master of the various techniques you are going to learn.
-Acrylic or wool blend, because it tends to be cheap and is relatively manageable unlike, say, cotton which can be tricky to knit with.
+Acrylic or wool blend, because it tends to be cheap and is relatively manageable.
+Unlike, cotton which can be tricky to knit with.

 If you are going with a worsted yarn, then you’ll need a size 7-9 needles (4.5-5.5mm in European/7-5 in the UK).
-Bamboo or wooden needles are best, to begin with as they aren’t as slippery as metal ones, which may prevent a few dropped stitches as you get the hang of it.
+Bamboo or wooden needles are best!
+To begin with, they aren’t as slippery as metal ones.
+Metal needles may prevent a few dropped stitches as you get the hang of it.

 Also, you are going to need to pick up some accessories for your first project; a tapestry needle, some measuring tape and a pair of scissors.
 The others mentioned above can be useful, but there is no sense in overwhelming you (and your shopping basket) on your first go around.

 Go to your local store, have a look around, feel the yarn and find something you like and ask questions of the staff if you are not sure.
-Alternatively, for ease Knit Picks offer four different starters Learn to Knit kits that provide the materials and instructions for knitting a dishcloth, hat, scarf or a jumbo set (there are also several others on Amazon).
+Alternatively, for ease, Knit Picks offer four different starter Learn to Knit kits.
+These kits provide materials and instructions for knitting a dishcloth, hat, or socks and can also be found on Amazon.